vmware-archive/vsphere-automation-sdk-.net/README.md

   --server                      Required.
 Hostname of vCenter Server --username                    Required.
 Username to login to vCenter Server --password                    Required.
-Password to login to vCenter Server --cleardata                   Specify this option to undo allpersistent
+Password to login to vCenter Server --cleardata                   Specify this option to undo all persistent
                                 results of running the sample --skip-server-verification    (Default: False) Optional: Specify this option if you do not want to perform SSL certificate